eliegkassouf/passwordless-security-guide-for-beginners/README.md

 ## Resetting Tokens Periodically
 - Tokens are how users can identify themselves with your backend services.
-You can pair tokens with Recaptcha, Device/IP Valitation, App Validation and Rate Limiting to make it even harder for bad actors to attack backend services.
+You can pair tokens with reCaptcha, Device/IP Validation, App Validation and Rate Limiting to make it even harder for bad actors to attack backend services.
 - To increase the difficulty we can reset the token and re-validate as often as every 5 mins.
 Make sure this process is seamless, and only re-prompt validation if you really need to.
 - No one wants to re-enter a password every 5 mins but we need to make sure we're covering all of our bases.
-We can combine all the methods above to comeup with an acurate prediction.
+We can combine all the methods above to come up with an accurate prediction.

 ## Third Party Firewall and Services
-- Third party services like CloudFlare and Heroku Addons are great!
+- Third party services like CloudFlare and Heroku Add-ons are great!
 - They allow you to seamlessly add more layers and they will handle most of the heavy lifting for you.
 - Not everyone can afford to go down this route but if you can afford it, I highly recommend it!

 ## Encrypt LocalStorage
 - I've seen too many sites with raw data just sitting there for the taking.
-- This data is accesbile from other windows and vulnerable to XSS attacks.
+- This data is accessible from other windows and vulnerable to XSS attacks.
 - Encrypt using AES (in production).
 - Don't store sensitive data here even if encrypted.